reportportal/client-Python/README.md

 ```

 **IMPORTANT!**
-The lastest version **does** not support Report Portal versions below 5.0.0.
+The latest client version **does** not support Report Portal versions below

-Specify the last one release of the client version 3 to install or update the client for other versions of Report Portal below 5.0.0:
+5.0.0.

+Version 3 is the latest one which supports Report Portal versions below 5.0.0
+to install it:

 ```
 pip install reportportal-client~=3.0